creativecreatorormaybenot/clock/README.md

 ## TODO

+* Add animations to every weather conditions.

+  + Only animate the current weather condition.

+  + Have a looping animation, i.e.</a> every condition has a loop.

+  + Use the opportunity to finish/clean off the icons (for now).

+    - Make sure that they are all in the same boundaries (draw a debug rect to achieve this).

+* Create spin-up animation for when the widget is created or updated?

+  + This could show that the goo actually reacts to the components (even more than the ball push already does).

 * Use these colors for a color palette: https://www.dwitter.net/d/5455

   + Ensure that sufficient contrast is present for accessibility reasons.